Vixym/seismic-shift/README.md

 https://huggingface.co/datasets/tuskanny/seismic-msmarco-splade-bin/tree/main

-Once unpacked, place its contents into a separate directory named `/sparse_datasets` in this format:
+Once unpacked, place its contents into a separate directory named `/sparse_datasets`.
+The unpacked contents should already look like this:

 ```
 sparse_datasets